UniTime/unitime-doc/edit-teaching-responsibilities.md

 ![Edit Teaching Responsibilities](images/edit-teaching-responsibilities-1.png){:class='screenshot'}

 The user needs to have Teaching Responsibility Edit permission to be able to edit teaching responsibilities.
-See [Teaching Responsibilities](teaching-responsibilities) for more details.
+See [Teaching Responsibilities](teaching-responsibilities) for more detail.

 ## Details